Wrestling Hillary Clinton: Part III

 I could hold my own on with their third string, but the second string would throw me around with moves that seemed more like judo than wrestling.
 I learned to turn face down in midair instead of being pinned, and they punished me for that by slipping half nelsons on me and pushing my face across the mat until it was rubbed raw and as bright red as the pimples I kept hidden under my t-shirt.
 I learned to fight the half-nelson with pure perseverance, and I quickly learned that whatever brand of fungicide Jesuit used, it didn’t sting mat-burn like whatever Coach’s company bought and gave away.

-My only strength remained a strong crossface and long legs that I’d sprawl all the way back to Clinton high school whenever a Bluejay tried to shoot on me; I’d crossface them and spin behind them and wrap my long arms in a cradle around their neck and one leg.
+My only intrinsic strength remained a strong crossface and long legs that I’d sprawl all the way back to Clinton high school whenever a Bluejay tried to shoot on me; I’d crossface them and spin behind them and wrap my long arms in a cradle around their neck and one leg.
 I’d clasp my hands and, like most inexperienced wrestlers, try to control them by muscling my arms together.
 It sometimes worked against third string wrestlers, but invariably a second string wrestler would break my grip and escape.

 On the drive back one day, Coach moved his right hand off the steering wheel and held it up, not like a handshake, but with his thump pressed against the side.
 The windows were up because we were driving around 55 miles an hour along I-10 to get home, so it was easy to hear him even though he only glanced at me to see if I were looking before looking back at the road and speaking into the windshield.